-Detox the body by intermittent fasting
+Detox the body by Intermittent Fasting:

+Intermittent fasting has gained so much popularity in the health and Wellness industry as a simple yet effective approach to improving overall health and supporting weight management.
 Intermittent fasting and detox are dietary pattern that involves cycling between periods of fasting and eating.
 It is often associated with weight loss.
 Some people believe that intermittent fasting can also help to detox the body.
 It is important to note that the concept of “detoxing” in relation to fasting is not scientifically supported.

 The body has its own natural detoxification process primarily carried out by the liver, Kidneys, lungs, skin and lymphatic system.
 These organs work together to eliminate toxins and waste products from the body.
 Intermittent fasting does not directly enhance these detoxification mechanisms.